oppiliappan/scientifica/README.md

 Creep has been optimized for linux terminals by [raymond-w-ko](https://github.com/raymond-w-ko).
 Check out his version [here](https://github.com/raymond-w-ko/creep2).

 Some characters are based on [Lemon](http://artwizaleczapka.sourceforge.net/).

+Thanks to the creators of [Font Forge](https://fontforge.github.io/en-US/) for, well, creating fontforge.